 Committee Chair - William Bodei

 Technology seems to be at the center of everything these days.
 Working hand in hand with publicity, our ability to keep our membership and the public up to date in real time with useful information is anchored to a technical foundation.
 Whether its a modern website, an active social media presence, or leveraging digital imagery to capture and memorialize our events and blooms, the technology committee is always on the lookout for willing volunteers to support these efforts.
 Technical experience is nice to have, but not required to contribute.
-Anyone wishing to learn more about technology is encourage to participate.
+Anyone wishing to learn more about technology is encouraged to participate.

 Board of Directors Monthly Meeting